-Gas Chromatography Principle || Instrumentation and Working of GC
+Gas Chromatography GC Principle || Instrumentation and Working of GC

 Unveiling the Science Behind Gas Chromatography: Principle, Instrumentation, and Operational Mechanics